 Now, at Holidazzle here in downtown Minneapolis, she’s beginning a new holiday tradition to enjoy with her husband and daughter that again revolve around pierogis.

-[Related Post: CLICK HERE to watch Renata discuss pierogis on WCCO-TV last Holidazzle.]
+[Related Post: CLICK HERE to watch Renata discuss pierogis on WCCO-TV during the 2015 Holidazzle.]

 Renata and her husband, Robert, run the Pierogis Wonderland by Polish Bistro at Holidazzle.
 They’ve got pierogis made both with meat and with cheese and potatoes on hand, and they also have blintzes available to round out your meal.
 The pierogis are available with our without bacon bits and sour cream as toppings, and the blintzes have powdered sugar sprinkled on top.